ddrake/haskell-sudoku/readme.md

     5         7         6         3         9         4         2         1         8
 ~~~

-*oh, I see, an empty set of possibles indicates that the guess was wrong!*
+*oh, I see, an empty set of possible values indicates that the guess was wrong!*

 ~~~
 *Sudoku> let g1 = guess 2 4 9 g'